isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution401.md

 ### Description

-Combi oven can be programmed for convection, steam and combination cooking.
-Multi-functional cooking methods has a small footprint and can be used by F&B companies to cook and re-heat wide variety of food.

-Reduce kitchen workload as food can be cooked quickly with pre-set temperature, moisture and cooking time.
-Monitor browning and degree of doneness, reducing the need for repeated turning of pan-fried dishes.
+Combi ovens can be programmed for convection, steam and combination cooking.
+Allows for multi-functional cooking methods across a wide variety of food.
+Reduces kitchen workload as food can be cooked quickly with pre-set temperature, moisture and cooking time.
+Monitors browning and degree of doneness, reducing the need for repeated turning of pan-fried dishes.

 Cost of equipment capped at $37,500 per unit

 ### Details of Solution